Codemon72/Spickzettel/Git and GitHub.md

 `git pull --rebase`
 ähnlich wie rebase master nur für den Fall, dass man mit einem anderen Teammitglied im **gleichen** branch arbeitet und sich beispielsweise die commits unter den eigenen ziehen will, die der andere schon vor einem committed hatte.

-rebase branch
-- to keep all commits from my branch, but get all the updates from the master branch.
-Like taking a branch from a lower part of the tree and and graft it back on the tree 2m higher

 merge conflicting branches
 if it can't be done on GitHub use the terminal:
 - first: check for updated master